Viewers: in countries Watching now:

 Learning how to use Adobe Photoshop efficiently and effectively is the best way to get the most out of your pixels and create stunning imagery.
 Master the fundamentals of this program with Julieanne Kost, and discover how to achieve the results you want with Photoshop and its companion programs, Bridge and Camera Raw.
 This comprehensive course covers nondestructive editing techniques using layers, masking, adjustment layers, blend modes, and Smart Objects.
 Find out how to perform common editing tasks, including lens correction, cropping and straightening, color and tonal adjustments, noise reduction, shadow and highlight detail recovery, sharpening, and retouching.
 Julieanne also shows how to achieve more creative effects with filters, layer effects, illustrative type, and the Photomerge command for creating panoramas and composites.

-Another common problem, that we often want to correct or fix, are any blown out highlights, or really bright areas in your photograph.
-The problem is that as we walk around the world and we look at different things, our eyes can adjust to areas that are lighter or darker.
-So, say for example, when we walk into a dark room, our eyes adjust so that we can see into the darker areas.
-Likewise when we walk outdoors on a sunny day our eyes adjust quickly for the brighter light.
-Now, the difference between the brightest values and the darkest values in an image, we're going to call that the dynamic range, and in fact we also call that the dynamic range of the scene when we're visually looking at anything.
+Another common problem that we often want to correct or fix, would be any blown out highlights or really bright areas in your photograph that don't have detail.
+And the problem is is that as we walk around the world and we look at different things, our eyes can adjust to areas that are lighter or darker.
+So say for example when you walk into a dark room.
+Our eyes would adjust so that we could see into those darker areas.
+Likewise, when we walk outdoors on a sunny day, our eyes can quickly adjust for that brighter light.
+Now, the difference between the brightest values and the darkest values in an image.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.

 Make the video wide, narrow, full-screen, or pop the player out of the page into its own window.